Ads keep this website free for you.

 Income Tax Act s.
 118.5, 118.6

 The tax credits for tuition, education and textbook amounts are non-refundable tax creditsThe Federal education and textbook tax credits are eliminated for taxation years after 2016.
-There is a Federal tax credit as well as a provincial or territorial tax credit for tuition, education and textbook amounts.
-For this reason, to claim these amounts, or to transfer them to another person, you must complete both the Federal Schedule 11 of your tax return, and the provincial S(11) schedule.
+Some provincial and territorial tuition, education and textbook tax credits have been eliminated as well.

 See our tables of non-refundable personal tax credits for amounts of education tax credits still available for each province/territory.

-Education Tax Credits Eliminated, and some Tuition Tax Credits:
+Education Tax Credits and Some Tuition Tax Credits Eliminated by Some Provinces and Territories

 Tuition Tax Credit